Understanding Malware: What It Is, How It Spreads, and How to Protect Your Business

 Protect Your Devices

-One of the simplest ways to deal with this is to protect your devices.
+One of the simplest ways to defend against malware is to protect your devices.
 Keep your operating system and applications updated.
-Most attackers seek to exploit vulnerabilities in older, outdated software.
-Find and install comprehensive security protection on your devices.
-Keep that software up to date as well and make sure it comes from a reputable source.
-Another excellent tactic is to find a trusted cybersecurity professional to work with in establishing a security plan for your business technology.
+Most attackers look for vulnerabilities in outdated software.
+Install comprehensive security protection from a trusted source and it updated.
+Another smart move is to work with a trusted cybersecurity professional to build a security plan tailored to your business.
 Taking the time to protect your devices and be proactive in that strategy can help keep you safe from most of these problems.

 Practice Caution